Nursing shortage: Patching up the shortage

 Nursing shortages can be consistent or intermittent depending on the number of patients needing medical attention.
 These patients are often keenly aware of staffing issues due to the communication issues and missed care that they experience and report, too.

 Retention and recruitment are important methods to achieve a long-term solution to the nursing shortage.
 Recruitment is promoted through making nursing attractive as a profession, especially to younger workers, to counteract the high average age of RNs and future waves of retirement.
 Refining the work environment can improve the overall perception of nursing as an occupation.
 This can be achieved by ensuring job satisfaction.
 A few ways the academic nursing administrators can make a change in illustrated from the writers Lori Candela, Antonio Gutierrez, and Sarah Keating in their journal, Nurse Education Today.
 "Individual support to attend workshops or conferences, participation in on-campus teaching/learning faculty sessions, the use of consultants with expertise in particular areas around teaching and evaluation, and mentoring networks that include senior faculty with teaching expertise" can all create a strong relationship between staff members therefore developing a better environment.
 Additionally, financial opportunities such as signing bonuses can attract nurses individuals are more likely to participate in activities when there is an advantage in it for them.

 To assist the health sector, Congress approved the Nurse Reinvestment Act in 2002 to provide funding to advance nursing education, scholarships, grants, diversity programs, loan repayment programs, nursing faculty programs, and comprehensive geriatric education.
 Currently, mandatory overtime for nurses is prohibited in nine states, hospital accountability to implement valid staffing plans in seven states, and only one state implements the minimum staffing ratio.

+Aid from higher education systems assist the nursing shortage issue.
+Reports from CAP suggest that "Congress pass legislation that would invest in nursing faculty, clinical placements, and nursing program facilities", which would allow nursing colleges to enroll and graduate more students.

 Individuals from groups such as ONA worked with OHA to test the impact that RN staffing had on patient health care.
 After uncovering crucial information Nurses from across the states joined these group members to find ways to be able to assign responsibility where it was needed which resulted in the impact of staffing shortages.
 This acts resulted in the "Nursing 2015 Initiative which built personal relationships and new-found trust".

 Other ways of assisting to fill the shortage in the United States would include giving nurses the opportunity to pick their own overtime and schedules.
 Also, it would be a great incentive to young nurses to enter a hospital if they knew there were bonuses for continued excellence.
 In addition, maintaining a staff with an experienced skill mix provides opportunities for educating younger nurses and improving patient outcomes.